Mixing Text and Image in SwiftUI

 // Using interpolation

-// Using addition operator
+// Using the addition operator

 Text("Hello ") + bugText